-Washtenaw County’s Home Toxins Reduction Program offers a FREE option for county residents to dispose of their hazardous household waste.
+Washtenaw County’s Home Toxics Reduction Program offers a FREE option for county residents to dispose of their hazardous household waste.

 The Collection Center is open from 9a-noon on the first three Saturdays of each month (except holiday weekends) from April-November.
 In the off-months (December-March), you can call to schedule a drop-off.
 Weekday drop-offs can also be scheduled with a phone call.

 Note that the third Saturday of April-June Scio Township also hosts a recycling event and will have special traffic flow and longer lines.

 The Collection Center is located behind the Western Washtenaw County Service Center at 705 N. Zeeb Rd.
 The location is just north of the Zeeb Rd/I-94 interchange.
 During Saturday collection hours, signs will direct the traffic flow to the collection shed.
 Vehicles will wait in line until the cars in front of you have been serviced and someone will assist you in unloading your hazardous waste.

 The full list of materials accepted at the Home Toxins Collection Program can be found on the county website.
 As I stated above, we went with the express purpose of recycling alkaline batteries and compact fluorescent light bulbs.
 They also accept rechargeable batteries and other fluorescent light bulbs.